CoucouInc/langoustin-articles/metric-learning/metric-learning.md

 res, L, design, test = optimize_lambdas(X)
 if not res:
     print('Error while optimizing the last design set.')
+else:
     print('Final optimization successful.')
     print(
         'Percentage of distance preserved by the trained metric on the test set: {0:.3f} vs. ' '{1:.3f} for the Euclidean distance metric.'
         .format(
             percentage_preserved_distances(L, test),
             percentage_preserved_distances(L0, test),
         ),
     )
 ```

-    Started 2021-09-16 09:42:37.950777
-    Optimizing for lambda = 0.01...
-    	Done for 1th fold, accuracy is 0.45.
-    	Done for 2th fold, accuracy is 0.47.
-    	Done for 3th fold, accuracy is 0.36.
-    	Done for 4th fold, accuracy is 0.51.
-    	Done for 5th fold, accuracy is 0.49.
-    Optimizing for lambda = 0.1...
-    	Done for 1th fold, accuracy is 0.43.
-    	Done for 2th fold, accuracy is 0.48.
-    	Done for 3th fold, accuracy is 0.33.
-    	Done for 4th fold, accuracy is 0.50.
-    	Done for 5th fold, accuracy is 0.46.
-    Optimizing for lambda = 1...
-    	Done for 1th fold, accuracy is 0.51.
-    	Done for 2th fold, accuracy is 0.49.
-    	Done for 3th fold, accuracy is 0.33.
-    	Done for 4th fold, accuracy is 0.47.
-    	Done for 5th fold, accuracy is 0.50.
-    Optimizing for lambda = 10...
-    	Done for 1th fold, accuracy is 0.44.
-    	Done for 2th fold, accuracy is 0.42.
-    	Done for 3th fold, accuracy is 0.38.
-    Euclidean accuracy for 1th fold is 0.49.
-    Euclidean accuracy for 2th fold is 0.45.
-    Euclidean accuracy for 3th fold is 0.39.
-    Euclidean accuracy for 4th fold is 0.43.
-    Euclidean accuracy for 5th fold is 0.50.
     Mean accuracy for euclidean is: 0.45.
-    Best mean accuracy is 0.46 for lambda = 1
+    Best mean accuracy is 0.44 for lambda = 0.10

     Final optimization successful.
-    Percentage of distance preserved by the trained metric on the test set: 0.482 vs. 0.465 for the Euclidean distance metric.
+    Percentage of distance preserved by the trained metric on the test set: 0.512 vs. 0.545 for the Euclidean distance metric.

-As we can see, the trained metric performs only very slightly (around 1%) better than the non-trained, Euclidean distance metric.
+As we can see, the trained metric performs doesn't perform better than the non-trained, Euclidean distance metric.
 Let's see if we can improve that.

 ## Small improvement on metric learning